 The CDKN research set out to explore how a high- or low-ambition climate agreement would affect national, social, economic and policy responses - and so affect poverty and other aspects of human development.
+The research team contrasted two alternative futures: by pairing two greenhouse gas emissions scenarios with two socioeconomic development scenarios.

-The research team contrasted two are referred to as Shared Socioeconomic Pathways (SSPs).2 The Intergovernmental Panel on Climate Change (IPCC) began developing these pathways in 2010.3 Rather than starting with socioeconomic scenarios that lead to different greenhouse gas emissions scenarios, the new pathways take alternative, future greenhouse gas and aerosol concentrations as their starting point.
+The scenarios of future concentrations of greenhouse gases are referred to as Representative Concentration Pathways (RCPs)1 and future developments in economic growth and development are referred to as Shared Socioeconomic Pathways (SSPs) - see Box 1, page 2.2 These SSPs were considered by the Intergovernmental Panel on Climate Change (IPCC) as part of its Fifth Assessment Report.3 Rather than starting with socioeconomic scenarios that lead to different greenhouse gas emissions scenarios, the new pathways take alternative, future greenhouse gas and aerosol concentrations as their starting point.